 The intervention in this study is the ATLS® training, (Committee on Trauma.
 Advanced trauma life support® student course manual American College of Surgeons, 2018) a proprietary 2.5-day course teaching a standardised approach to trauma patient care using the concepts of a primary and secondary survey.
 The programme was developed by the Committee of Trauma of the American College of Surgeons.
 The course includes initial treatment and resuscitation, triage and interfacility transfers.
 Learning is based on practical scenario-driven skill stations, lectures and includes a final performance proficiency evaluation.

 We will train the physicians that initially resuscitate and provide trauma care during the first hour after patient arrival at the emergency department.
 These physicians can be casualty medical oﬀicers, surgical residents, or emergency medicine residents, depending on the setup at each participating centre.
 Physicians will be trained in an accredited ATLS® training facility in India.
 The training will occur during the transition phase in each cluster.
-Our experience from our pilot study is that study sites adhere to the training slot allotted to them through the trial, so we judge the risk of clusters implementing ATLS ® before their randomised implementation sequence as very low.
+Our experience from the pilot study is that study sites adhere to the training slot allotted to them through the trial, so we judge the risk of clusters implementing ATLS ® before their randomised implementation sequence as very low.

 We will train the number units of physicians needed to reach the required patient sample size but estimate that this will require training an average of ten physicians per hospital, which on average should be mean that we can train one to two units per hospital.
 This is possible because many hospitals in India organise physicians staﬀing their emergency departments in units, and the physicians in the same unit work together in the emergency department on the same days of the week.
 We will therefore collect data only on the days when these units work.
 The units selected to constitute a cluster from each hospital will be a convenience sample out of all eligible units in those hospitals.
 We will also assess adherence to ATLS principles before and after implementing ATLS training.

 The control will be standard care, meaning no formal trauma life support training.
 Standard care varies across hospitals in India, but trauma patients are initially managed by casualty medical oﬀicers, surgical residents, or emergency medicine residents.
 They are mainly first- or second-year residents who resuscitate patients, perform interventions and refer patients for imaging or other investigations.